CIF Parser¶

 Solvent content vs resolution¶

-Let say that we would like to generate a plot of solvent content as a function of dmin, similar to the plots by C. X. Weichenberger and B. Rupp in Acta Cryst D and CNN), but less smoothed and with duplicate entries included.
+Let’s say we want to generate a plot of solvent content as a function of dmin, similar to the plots by C. X. Weichenberger and B. Rupp in Acta Cryst D and CNN), but less smoothed and with duplicate entries included.

 In macromolecular crystallography solvent content is conventionally estimated as: